ranenbg/Arduino-FFB-gui/README.md

 # Arduino-FFB-gui
 Graphical user interface for controlling and monitoring all aspects of the Arduino FFB wheel via serial port.
+Wheel control v1.91 supports Arduino HEX firmware from v160 and onward.

 Made in Processing v3.5.4, requires lattest Java 8.
 In order to compile the source you need to install following Processing libraries:
 - game controls plus